mahoneyr/AnythingLLM_File-Manager/README.md

 You can let the files manually update with a post request to the **ip:port/update_files/update/** endpoint.
-For most people it will be **http://localhost:8000/update_files/update/**
+For most people it will be **http://localhost:8000/update_files/update/** Also available are:
+- update_files/sort/  for sorting files in folders
+- update_files/clean/  for deleting empty folders in AnythingLLMN
+- update_files/scan/  to just check how many file updates there are

 ## Web UI Interface 🖥️ 🖱️